Drowning in Customer Disputes? Automate Resolution and Close Cases Twice as Fast.

 Dispute management is the process of handling conflicts that occur in Accounts Receivable (AR) regarding customer invoices or payments.
 This may involve investigating the cause of the dispute, communicating with the customer or relevant parties, and taking appropriate actions to resolve the issue.

-What Is Invoice Dispute Management?
+What Is Automated Dispute Management?

 Types of Disputes in Accounts Receivable